-Launched in 1967, The SUB collection was amongst the most advanced and professional-grade diving watch with its unique purpose design.
-The exemplary timepieces are a result of three years of incredible engineering.
+Launched in 1967, The SUB collection was among the most advanced and professional-grade diving watches with its unique design.
+The excellent timepieces are a result of three years of incredible engineering.
 The SUB dive watches set a new benchmark for professional dive watches.
-Subsequently, the brand also became the preferred choice for professional and military divers.
+Subsequently, the brand became the preferred choice for professional and military divers.
 Currently, the brand offers just seven watches, uniquely crafted, under its name.

-The most economical watches offered by Doxa, the SUB 200.
-The three-hand diver’s watch boasts of the highest quality 316L stainless steel case.
-Launched in 2019 at Baselworld, the SUB 200 comes in both steel and rubber strap options.
+The most economical watch offered by Doxa the SUB 200.
+The three-hand diver’s watch boasts the highest quality 316L stainless steel case.
+Launched in 2019 at Baselworld, the SUB 200 comes in steel and rubber strap options.
 In addition, the model is available in six exciting dial color options.
 As the name suggests, the SUB 200 is waterproof to a depth of 200 meters.
 Measuring at a diameter of 42mm, elements of the piece have a Super-Lumi Nova Luminescent coating.

 SUB 200 130th Anniversary

 Marking 130 years of the brand’s founding, a limited edition of the SUB 200 made way.
-Only 130 timepieces released.
+Doxa released only 130 timepieces.

 SUB 200 T. GRAPH

 The SUB project in the 1960s made way for the Doxa SUB 200T.
 GRAPH.
 The watch set new benchmarks for professional dive timepieces.
-To mark the 50 years, a limited edition of 300 timepieces are available.
-The iconic orange dial comes with a stainless steel strap as a reinterpretation of the original from 50 years ago.
+To mark 50 years, a limited edition of 300 timepieces is available.
+The iconic orange dial comes with a stainless steel strap to reinterpret the original from 50 years ago.
 The model with a diameter of 43mm is water-resistant up to 200 meters.

 Furthermore, the timepiece features the patented unidirectional rotating bezel with dual rings for depth and dive time.
-As a homage to the original, the current model holds two counters, one indicating the seconds and the other indicating 30 minutes.
+As a homage to the original, the current model holds two counters, indicating the seconds and 30 minutes.
 The watch also features the unique Doxa ‘grains of rice’ bracelet design made from the 316L stainless steel and the 7734 VALJOUX movements.

 Doxa limited the Sapphire Bezel option to only 200 pieces.
-The SUB 4000T is a slight departure from the original design and features rounded edges.
-Further, the watch also stands out in the current lineup for its size, measuring in at 47.5mm.
+The SUB 4000T slightly departs from the original design and features rounded edges.
+Further, the watch also stands out in the current lineup for its size, measuring at 47.5mm.
 Water-resistant up to a depth of 1200 meters and also hosts a power reserve indicator.
 Even the stainless steel strap is a departure from the traditional design.

 Doxa Brand Reputation

 Doxa has forged a name for quality and trustworthiness over the years.
 The brand’s watches are all Swiss-Made and 100% hand-assembled.
-Renowned for innovative, and unique timepieces, Doxa watches were first of its kind to make special-purpose watches to withstand all diving conditions.
+Renowned for innovative and unique timepieces, Doxa watches were the first of their kind to make special-purpose watches to withstand all diving conditions.
 Fulfilling every diver’s dream, Doxa ensures complete reliability underwater and on land.

-Doxa takes great pride in manufacturing 100% hand-assembled watches, made with great dexterity and accuracy.
-By virtue of limiting their sales to just seven carefully crafted timepieces, Doxa ensures maximum customer satisfaction, during and after-sales.
-With over a century worth of knowledge and technical know-how, Doxa is at its pinnacle of expert watch-making and the brand continues to deliver with the same zeal even to date.
+Doxa is proud to manufacture 100% hand-assembled watches made with great skill and accuracy.
+By limiting their sales to just seven carefully crafted timepieces, Doxa ensures maximum customer satisfaction during and after sales.
+With over a century worth of knowledge and technical know-how, Doxa is at its pinnacle of expert watch-making, and the brand continues to deliver with the same zeal even to date.

 Is Doxa A Good Brand?

-In comparison to its competitors like Omega or Sinn, Doxa wins over in terms of long term rugged use.
-Although in comparison to the Omega Speedmaster, some watch lovers believe the Doxa’s design is too simplified.
-But, if you are looking at maximum functionality underwater, Doxa stands above many of the competitors.
+Compared to its competitors like Omega or Sinn, Doxa excels in the professional dive watch category.
+Doxa is known for its build quality and impressive water-resistance with some models Although in contrast to the Omega Speedmaster, some watch lovers believe the Doxa’s design is too simplified.
+But, if you are looking at maximum functionality underwater, Doxa stands above many competitors.